 |Thermaltake||Toughpower DPS G RGB|

-Overall, here is where you’ll find the best value for your money in our PSU hierarchy.
+Overall, this is where you will find the best value-for-money PSUs in our hierarchy.

 |ADX||Power W Gold|